Mitrudu/Mitrudu/README.md

 - 👋 Hi, I’m @Mitrudu
-- 👀 I’m interested in
+- 👀 I’m new to Githuband I dont know anything about it...
 - 🌱 I’m currently trying to learn Web Development.

 <!---